Licentiate: Canonical Licentiate (Theology)

 The Pontifical Institute of Mediaeval Studies in Toronto awards a licentiate in Mediaeval studies, but, unusually, only offers it as a postdoctoral degree.
 (Cf. the Canada section below.)

-Notably, such a canonical licentiate also grants the holder the "licence" (which is usually necessary but is of course not sufficient by itself) to teach at any Catholic university, seminary, or pontifical faculty, globally.

-General and Other Licentiates: regional variants
+General and other licentiates: regional variants

 Argentina

 In Argentina, the Licentiate degree (Spanish: Licenciatura), by which one becomes a licenciado, is a four to six-year degree with a required final thesis defence.
-Upon competition of the licentiate degree the student may be eligible to apply for a postgraduate degree such as a master or doctorate.
+The Licentiate is a professional degree distinct from the Bachelor of Arts, Bachelor of Commerce (Perito Mercantil), Bachelor of Technology, or Bachelor of Science.
+Upon competition of the Licentiate degree, the student may be eligible to apply for a postgraduate degree such as a master or doctorate.

 Australia

 Currently the only institutions in Australia to grant licentiates, apart from theological colleges, are the Australian Music Examinations Board and St Cecilia School of Music, which confer licentiate diplomas.
 The status of this award is similar to that of an Australian diploma—currently one year of post-secondary education—and so it is a lesser award than a degree, although this award can usually take two or more years to complete due to its high standard.
 Similarly, for theological colleges in former times, the licentiate was a specific post graduate award, analogous to a current graduate diploma.
 It was used specifically because some theological colleges did not enjoy university status, and could not award degrees such as baccalaureates, masters and doctorates.
 Though this was never the case in Catholic Colleges where the Licentiate cannot be earned until one has completed 7 years of study (5 for the baccalaureate and 2 for the licentiate).
 In such an instance, it sits well above the level of graduate diploma between that of master's and doctorate.

 The Catholic Institute of Sydney is a Pontifical Faculty and as such offers the Licentiate of Sacred Theology which ranks above a master's degree and can only be earned after seven years of study (five years for the S.T.B.; two years for the S.T.L.).
 The licentiate is part of the three cycles of theological education in the Roman Catholic Church that was instituted in 1931: baccalaureate (STB); licentiate (STL) and doctorate (STD).
 It is the licentiate that licences faculty to teach in seminaries.
 See John Paul II's apostolic constitution, Sapientia Christiana.